-- Trout fishing is excellent in the Colorado River which runs past town.
+- Trout fishing is excellent in the Colorado River which runs past the town.

 - Wolford Mountain Reservoir offers fishing year-round, with ice fishing in the winter.
 Take Highway 40 towards Steamboat for 7 miles.

 - Green Mountain Reservoir to the south is open to shore and boat fishing.

 - Williams Fork Reservoir is located 16 miles west of town and is popular in summer for camping, fishing, and boating.
 Take Highway 40 twelve miles east to Parshall.
-Take a right on CR 4 and follow for a few miles to lake.
+Take a right on CR 4 and follow for a few miles to the lake.